 Words That Start With LIT

 Looking for a prime opportunity to lay down some tiles for a triple word score?
 If you’re building on LIT or have those tiles in your rack, these are the best words that start with LIT to play for big points.
-The four-letter words are terrific for using hooks, whereas the longer words could net you the 7-letter bingo bonus.
+The four-letter words are terrific for using hooks, whereas the longer words could net you the 7-letter word bingo bonus.

 Lite: An alternative spelling of “light” to mean having less of something